Packers players say team, coaches, staff will lock arms

 They say NFL players are proof that individuals from different backgrounds and life experiences can work together toward a common goal.

-Most of the Packers also locked arms during the anthem before Sunday's game against Cincinnati.
+Most of the Packers players also locked arms during the anthem before Sunday's game against Cincinnati.
 Quarterback Aaron Rodgers said earlier Tuesday that the Packers love and support the military and others in uniform.

 He says the players' actions are about ''unity and love ... and starting a conversation around something that may be a little bit uncomfortable for people.''